-So what can you buy at the La Boqueria Market?
+So what can you buy at the La Boqueria Market in Barcelona?
 Meats, cheeses, seafood, bread, olives, pastries (empanadas), fruits, vegetables, juices, candy, gelato, and popsicles, to name a few.
 You can buy large portions to take home or smaller ones to try while you are there.

 There was a really impressive selection of fruits, vegetables, and juices.
 I was impressed to see dragonfruit – a fruit with a red skin, white/red pulp, and black seeds – which I really see in the US.
 Since I was thirsty and it was only €1, I did try one of the juices, which was really refreshing.

 We also had to sample the meats and cheeses.
 We tried one of the samplers that they serve in a paper cone and it was delicious.
 We also explored the seafood section.
 You could tell the seafood was really fresh because some was still alive!
 In addition to the raw seafood, they did have some cooked that you could try there.

 Empanadas are one of my favorite foods so of course, I had to try them.
 There are all sorts of shapes and sizes and types, so it was hard to choose.
 My high school Spanish really came in handy here, I was able to figure out what we were ordering.
 The spinach one we had was a little disappointing but we did really enjoy the one filled with ham.

 The prices vary between the stalls so don’t just buy at the first place that you see.
 If you like, you can try bargaining too.
 We only bought small items and I thought they were reasonably priced so I didn’t feel the need to try or maybe it was because it was so early in the morning.